 \subsection{Evaluating the Explainability for Path-based Recommendation}

-Evaluating whether the explanation is trustworthy is very subjective and to the best of our knowledge, currently, there is seldom widely accepted measurement to evaluate path-based explainability.
+Evaluating whether the explanation is trustworthy is very subjective.
+To the best of our knowledge, there is seldom a widely accepted measurement to evaluate path-based explainability.
 In this paper, we wish to push forward this area by proposing both qualitative and quantitative methods.

 \textbf{Qualitative Evaluation.} We evaluate the \uline{\textbf{\textit{{stability}}}} of the explainable method by independently repeating the recommendation model learning multiple times and seeing whether the explainable path distribution is consistent.
 The more stable the explainable distribution is, the more reliable of the explainable method is. (see in section \ref{subsubsection:stability}).
 To evaluate the \uline{\textbf{\textit{{effectiveness}}}} of our explainable method, we randomly add an irrelevant path to the path set to see what weight the explanation framework learns (see in section \ref{subsubsection:effectiveness}).
 Intuitively, the irrelevant path's explainable weight should be as small as possible to make sense.
 Otherwise, the explainable weight is unreliable.